TJUATSD/AstroStore/README.md

-# TiStore
+# CrudeStore
-A idea to try store astronomical time series data in TiDB
+A idea to try store astronomical time series data in influxDB